Published on 13-Sep-2022

 There are two critical factors of risk analysis for RBI.
 First is the probability of failure (POF) assessment, through which the company evaluates the likelihood of failure due to damage, deterioration, or degradation.
 The second factor is a consequence of failure (COF).
 That represents how much it would cost if particular equipment or machinery breaks down.

-Probability of Failure (POF)
+1. Probability of Failure (POF)

-In the RBI theory, risk comprises of two parts.
-The first of which is probability of failure (POF).
+In the RBI theory, risk comprises two parts.
+The first of which is the probability of failure (POF).
 It is defined as the chance that a particular asset will fail during a given time while operations are being carried out.
 This way POF analyzes every possible area where damage can occur and from where the entire project has the potential to be compromised.
-POF is calculated for individual equipment by examining the potential damage mechanisms which it may be susceptible to.
+POF is calculated for individual equipment by examining the potential damage mechanisms to which it may be susceptible to.

-Consequence of Failure (COF)
+2. Consequence of Failure (COF)

 The second part of the RBI theory is the consequence of failure (COF) which estimates failure consequences arising from faulty or damaged mechanisms or parts of a system.
 The purpose of the COF is to categorize assets based on the potential failure significance.
-These are categorized in three groups: health and safety impacts, environmental impacts, and business impacts.
+These are categorized into three groups: health and safety impacts, environmental impacts, and business impacts.
+The overall risk is then defined as the combination of these factors – probability and consequence.

 Risk = probability of failure (POF) x consequence of failure (COF)

-How does the RBI approach work?
+How does the RBI Approach Work?

 In the first step of a risk-based approach, inspectors have to collect information about the organization’s equipment and machinery.
 They should focus on aspects like the type of potential damages, error frequency rate, or the place where malfunctions occur.
+There are 3 basic approaches to data collection for RBI:

-Qualitative
+1. Qualitative

-Takes into consideration descriptive data based on the judgment and experience of inspectors
+Takes into consideration descriptive data based on the judgment and experience of inspectors.

-Quantitative
+2. Quantitative

-Inspectors base their assessment on statistics and probability
+Inspectors base their assessment on statistics and probability.

-Semi-quantitative
+3. Semi-quantitative

 In the next step, companies proceed with the risk analysis itself, taking the probability (POF) and consequence of failure into consideration.
 After this assessment, companies see which inventory can pose the highest financial and safety risks.
 Therefore, organizations can focus on these assets and flexibly adjust their inspection and maintenance plans.
+The overall goal is to mitigate the number of critical failures by optimizing maintenance activities for high-risk equipment and saving resources on low-risk assets.

-What are the benefits of risk-based inspections?
+What are the Benefits of Risk-based Inspections?

 • Minimizing downtimes by preventing critical malfunctions